findsorguk/findsorguk/README.md

 ![Scheme logo](https://avatars3.githubusercontent.com/u/4288770?v=3&s=200)

-A repository for the current generation of the Portable Antiquities Scheme Website.
+A repository for the current generation of the Portable Antiquities Scheme website.
 A British Museum project that encourages the voluntary recording of archaeological artefacts found by the public in England and Wales.
 A working version of this software can be seen at [https://finds.org.uk](https://finds.org.uk) or at [https://marinefinds.org.uk](https://marinefinds.org.uk) and comprehensive instructions about how to install a copy can be found in the [wiki](https://github.com/findsorguk/findsorguk/wiki).